anon-blue/anon.blue/README.txt

          wow
            hi hi hi...i ann from england,will someone at there?(haha)

-                                     alice 2121 was here__               Hrelll
-was here.                                                    ljq1231 was hehe/// here.
+                                     alice 2121 was here__no one want to play ga mes?                                                         ljq1231 was hehe/// here.